4paradigm/rfcs/hybridse/using-zetasql.md

-## Add new syntax into ZetaSQL (WPI)
+## Implement new syntax

-ZetaSQL also use bison and flex to parse SQL.
-It will easy for us to imigrate our New SQL syntax, e.g., `LAST JOIN`, `WINDOW ROWS_RANGE`.
+ZetaSQL uses bison and flex to parse SQL.
+That make it easy for us to implement our New SQL syntax, e.g., `LAST JOIN`, `WINDOW ROWS_RANGE`.

 ### Last Join